This lesson is still being designed and assembled (Pre-Alpha version)

 An INNER JOIN returns records that have matching values in both tables.

 Example: We want to get the filename and experiment_name for each dataset if there’s a corresponding experiment.
+We’ll join on the experiment_id column of the files table to find the matching records in the experiments table.

-SELECT d.filename, e.experiment_name
+SELECT f.filename, e.experiment_name

 INNER JOIN experiments e

-ON d.id = e.id;
+ON f.experiment_id = e.id;

 +--------------------+-----------------+